-If you have any questions or require assistance in completing the application form, please contact the Benefits Team at Herefordshire Council.
-Email: benefits@herefordshire.gov.uk Telephone: 01432 260333, Address: Revenue and Benefits Section, Plough Lane, Hereford HR4 OLE.
-Mrs Chadney in Student Services may also be able to provide support and can be contacted at val.chadney@jmhs.hereford.sch.uk.
+If you have any questions or require assistance in completing the application form, please contact the Benefits Team at Herefordshire Council on 01432 260333.
+Mrs Chadney in Student Services is also able to provide support and can be contacted at val.chadney@jmhs.hereford.sch.uk or by calling school reception on 01531 631012 ext 113.